particle-iot/docs/src/content/tutorials/integrations/google-maps.md

 ![API Key](/assets/images/google-maps-21.png)

-I got the API key `AIzaSyDS9_jiIai6kSDSUdXcZ2R4bajPoSAsdNs`.
 Copy your key to the clipboard because you'll need it when you create your integration.

 To view, edit or delete your credentials later, you can use the [Google Developer Credentials Console](https://console.developers.google.com/apis/credentials).